 Navigator, S/N O-2071822 (MIA / KIA, BR) Ames/Atlantic, IA

 Known as "Pete" to his crew mates, Pedersen's skills were proven during flight training and his ability to navigate the way from California to Oahu, Hawaii, with uncanny precision.
 His pilot and close friend, Tom Cartwright, recalled a revealing misadventure with his close friend, "Pete", when they were hazed by a senior officer soon after arriving at their deployment location at Barking Sands, Kauai, Told that new crews had to wait a month before allowed to enter the Officer's Club, Pete noticed that the senior officer had left the ignition keys in his parked jeep.
 He and Tom left the keys where they found them, after "liberating" the jeep for a joy ride.

-After Taloa and Lonesome Lady were brought down by artillery and the curtain of flak above the Haruna, a Missing Aircraft Report (MACR) was filed by 866th Squadron Lead Crew #39 in the B-24 #980.
+After Taloa and Lonesome Lady were brought down by artillery and the curtain of flak above the Haruna, a Missing Air Crew Report (MACR) was filed by 866th Squadron Lead Crew #39 in the B-24 #980.
 Bombardier Vito "Lil Davey'" Nacci and Tail Gunner Rex Reeves reported that a shell appeared to enter the plane near the pitot tube and pass between Cartwright and Pedersen's pilot and navigator positions.
-Cartwright confirmed that, but stated the shell entered "farther out to the right of the flight deck".
+Cartwright confirmed that, but stated the artillary shell entered "farther out to the right of the flight deck".
 After the war, Cartwright knew Petersen was not killed by the shell and was deeply disturbed when the Japanese military reported incorrectly that Pedersen's remains were found amongst the Lonesome Lady wreckage.